soberleitner/osdriaApp/README.md

 ## Welcome to OSDRIA

-OSDRIA - Optimization Software for developing rural infrastructure in Africa - is supposed to be an easy-to-use application for optimizing the system design of decentralized Energy-Water-Food concept targeting rural communities in Subsaharan Africa.
+OSDRIA - Optimization Software for developing rural infrastructure in Africa - is supposed to be an easy-to-use application for optimizing the system design of decentralized Energy-Water-Food concepts targeting rural communities in Sub-Sahara Africa.

 ### Installation